Downton Abbey Filming Locations and Blenheim Palace

 07:15hrs Outside The British Museum main entrance on Great Russell Street, or

-07:30hrs Outside the Hard Rock Hotel main entrance, Marble Arch (formerly the Cumberland Hotel), or
+07:30hrs Outside the Hard Rock Hotel main entrance, Marble Arch, or

 07:45hrs Outside Holiday Inn Kensington Forum, 97 Cromwell Road (wait on Cromwell road by the bus stop, not outside the hotel entrance)